- Degree Overview

 UCOL-U 110 - First Year Seminar

-PSY-B 433 - Capstone Laboratory in Applied Psychology
+PSY-B 454 - Capstone Seminar in Psychology

 My area of specialty is Cognitive Developmental Psychology.
 My research interests include lexical and conceptual development in infancy, development of symbolic understanding and intense interests and expertise in children.
 I also am very interested in student development and predictors of success and persistence among undergraduates.
 I no longer have a laboratory in the Psychology Department and am not able to supervise students at this time.